Got the Life: Music video

 Korn decided to shoot a music video for "Got the Life" after the reception from fans and employees at NRG Recording Studios was very positive.
 The music video's concept was by the band's bassist Reginald "Fieldy" Arvizu.
 Their managers advised them to request Joseph Kahn to direct the video.
 Kahn also was the director for "A.D.I.D.A.S." music video in 1997.
 After asking Kahn to direct their video, he responded saying "That's the stupidest idea I've ever heard."
 Offended by and against his response, Korn hired McG, director of the band's music videos from their self-titled debut album — "Blind", "Shoots and Ladders", "Clown", and "Faget".

 On January 12, 1999, this music video was the first video that was officially co retired from MTV's daily top ten countdown as it was consistently and frequently requested, Total Request Live.
 MTV's Total Request Live said the song was the most requested music video "for too long so they had to stop airing it so other artists would have a chance at the coveted number one spot."
 Deuce, the video album where the song's music video appears on, was certified Platinum by the Recording Industry Association of America.
 California rapper WC makes a cameo appearance in the video dancing.
-Jay Gordon of Orgy, Brandon Boyd of Incubus, Fred Durst, Sam Rivers, Wes Borland of Limp Bizkit, Eminem, and UFC fighter Tito Ortiz can be seen in the end of the video.
+Jay Gordon and Ryan Shuck of Orgy, Brandon Boyd of Incubus, Fred Durst, Sam Rivers, Wes Borland of Limp Bizkit, Eminem, and UFC fighter Tito Ortiz can be seen in the end of the video.
 The music video starts with a boombox playing "It's On", the opening track from the album.